 DoS attacks are simple but successful and can cause extreme damage to the cloud resources and services and often they target the computer networks’ bandwidth or connectivity.
 With one attack, an organization’s cloud security can be affected for days or even weeks and the servers could become unavailable to other devices and users throughout the network.

-Different Method of DoS Attacks
+Different Method of Protection from Attacks

 DoS attacks come in different categories such as: bandwidth attacks, connectivity attacks, process disruption, physical disruption and data corruption.